surgiie/transformer/README.md

 // ]

 ```
-Note that the syntax is similar to the Laravel validation syntax because this package is powered by the same components.
+The syntax is similar to Laravel's validation syntax, as this package is powered by the same framework components.

 ## Passing Arguments

-You can specify arguments for your functions using a `<function>:<comma-delimited-list>` syntax:
+Pass arguments to your transformer functions using the `<function>:<comma-delimited-list>` syntax:

 ```php
 <?php